 If you’re not a U.S. citizen, your NREL host must receive advance approval for you to access the site.
 Upon registration, you should receive further instructions on what is required.

 For more information or to check on your approval status, contact [name/us].
 [EMBED EMAIL ADDRESS.
-LINK TO CONTACT FORM OR EMAIL ADDRESS]
+LINK TO CONTACT FORM OR EMAIL ADDRESS.]

 <H2>High-Altitude Tips [ONLY IF AT SOUTH TABLE MOUNTAIN OR FLATIRONS CAMPUS]